 Even the phrase “thrift stores” probably makes a few of you groan, but trust me — scouring those shelves can be totally worth it!

-What’s really cool about thrift stores these days is that, unlike even 5 or 10 years ago, almost all of them have dedicated plus size sections, which make it really easy to find those affordable plus size clothing pieces you’re looking for.
+What’s really cool about thrift stores these days is that, unlike even 5 or 10 years ago, almost all of them have dedicated plus size sections.
+This make it really easy to find cheap plus size clothing pieces you’re looking for.

 My favorite place to go for this is Savers, which is nationwide (find a store near you here) and often has really good-quality items, because they are picky about what they accept from people.
 Plus, on certain days of the year they have really good deals, like 40% off!